SettleMint

 RoleActionsRecommended guardrail

-GOVERNANCE_ROLEreconcileFees() — mark fees as reconciled for an address/periodAutomate via scheduled off-chain job
+GOVERNANCE_ROLEreconcileFees() - mark accrued fees as reconciled for a periodAutomate via scheduled off-chain job

 Failure modes & edge cases